MicroAsif/MatchTables/README.md

 # MatchTables
-A simple application which will sync the source and destination data, That means source and destnation data will be always same. this application will work as long as as the data source data table schema, destination table schema are same.
+A simple application which will sync the source and destination data, That means source and destnation data will be always same. this application will work as long as the source data table schema, destination table schema are same.

 # let's take a look of the scenario
 <img src="https://github.com/MicroAsif/MatchTables/blob/main/Images/visualization.png" width="70%" height="70%">